 For example, they might promote concepts of interpersonal co-operation, support or respect among children, which can have a really positive impact on self-esteem and self-confidence, not only among the other children in the group but also in terms of their relationships with adults.

 The greatest benefit we see for children, is when they play and interact with each other.
 This is great for their confidence and independence, and particularly for language development.

 After-school activities build confidence

-Good after-school clubs in the Netherlands will create an environment of inclusivity and security above and beyond that which a school may be able to provide.
+Good after-school clubs in the Netherlands will create an inclusive environment and security above and beyond that which a school may be able to provide.
 In a highly supportive ecosystem, children with a heightened sense of belonging may flourish.
 Children with learning or attention issues may also find an after-school program is more sympathetic to their needs and can be tailored accordingly.

-“We focus on increasing self-confidence via personal learning programs,” says Van de Poll.
-“If possible, children are paired to support each other and to practise together.”
+The focus should be on increasing self-confidence via personal learning programs, and if possible, children are paired to support each other and to practise together.

 After-school activity centers boost physical health

 An after-school activity which promotes the benefits of exercise and healthier lifestyles and raises awareness of nutrition can help stave off childhood conditions and diseases such as obesity and diabetes.

 After-school centers provide academic support

 Most after-school clubs in the Netherlands offer structured programs which directly address the specific needs of children.
 Many offer assistance with homework or coursework – often in liaison with the pupil’s school – to address specific academic areas.

 An after-school program can fill a gap not offered by the school, but should be viewed as complementary to school learning.

 Activity centres in the Netherlands make learning fun

 Kids universally respond well to creative, fun learning methods, and many after-school clubs in the Netherlands place a premium on fun, stress-free learning activities.

-“I like to challenge children in an energetic and positive way, while also creating a safe and comfortable atmosphere,” says van de Poll.
-“We play educational games such as charades and hangman, for example, which the children usually find is a fun way to learn.
+Challenging children in an energetic and positive way, creates a safe and comfortable atmosphere.
+Playing educational games such as charades and hangman, for example, is a fun way to learn for the children.